Menu

 Alcohol Sensitivity or Intolerance

-It could be due to your thyroid health and liver health working together, in balance, as we know that alcohol can be a stress on the liver (where a lot of thyroid hormone conversion takes place), which processes and metabolises the alcohol you consume.
+One possibility may be that it is linked with how your thyroid and liver work together, as we know that alcohol can be a stress on the liver, yet good liver health is required for good thyroid hormone conversion, as a lot of thyroid hormone conversion takes place here.
+If your liver is very busy processing and metabolising the alcohol you consume, it may not convert thyroid hormone as effectively.

 The fact that alcohol also causes direct cellular toxicity on thyroid cells, thereby causing thyroid suppression and reducing thyroid volume, is well established.
 [1]